SteeleBlockchainTechnology/obsidian/Documentation/White Paper.md

 - **Value Accrual**: As platform adoption increases and more users interact with AI agents, token demand rises.
 Coupled with the deflationary burning mechanism, this ties token value to the ecosystem’s success.
 - **Agent Marketplace**: The token compensates creators and providers of AI agents based on their usage and performance, encouraging the development of high-quality contributions to the marketplace.

-Built on the Cardano blockchain, the token benefits from Cardano’s scalability, low transaction fees, and robust security, ensuring efficient and cost-effective operations within the ecosystem.
+Built on the Solana blockchain, the token benefits from Solana’s high throughput, low transaction fees, and robust security, ensuring efficient and cost-effective operations within the ecosystem.
 This structure creates a robust token economy that aligns technological innovation with economic incentives, ensuring sustainability and scalability.

 ---

 ### 7.2 Token Utility and Mechanics

 The Vespucc.ai token is engineered with diverse utilities and mechanics to deliver value to all ecosystem participants—ranging from casual users to enterprise clients.
-As a **native Cardano asset**, the token leverages Cardano’s multi-asset ledger, simplifying transactions and reducing fees.
+As a **native Solana asset**, the token leverages Solana’s high-speed blockchain, simplifying transactions and reducing fees.
 Key features include:

 - **Hold to Access**: Users can hold a minimum amount of tokens to gain ongoing access to basic AI capabilities.
 This encourages long-term token retention and simplifies access for regular users.
 - **Premium Access Tiers**: Advanced features, such as the high-performance Vespucci Prime AI, require staking significant token amounts.
 This tiered system rewards deeper engagement with the ecosystem.